C++ Core Guidelines: The Remaining Rules about Lock-Free Programming

 CP.102: Carefully study the literature

-I know, I should not write about the singleton pattern but the double-checked locking pattern is infamous for initialising a singleton in a thread-safe way.
+I know I should not write about the singleton pattern, but the double-checked locking pattern is infamous for initializing a singleton in a thread-safe way.
 Here we are:

 std::mutex myMutex;